 The Water Cube, Beijing National Aquatics Center

 Another example of bold, modern lighting reflecting a building’s design and purpose is the Water Cube in Beijing.
-The bubble structure, while instantly portraying the purpose of the building, lends itself both to maximising daylight and to dynamic LED lighting at night.
+The bubble structure, while instantly portraying the purpose of the building, lends itself both to maximizing daylight and to dynamic LED lighting at night.

 The Ancient Theatre of Taormina